partoa/ladybug/tools/wasm/README.md

 ## Local development

-This section is relevant if you are interested in contributing to Kuzu's Wasm API.
+This section is relevant if you are interested in contributing to Ladybug's Wasm API.
 Note that you need to have Emscripten installed on your machine to build the WebAssembly module.
 You can follow the instructions [here](https://emscripten.org/docs/getting_started/downloads.html) to install Emscripten.
 You also need to have a C++ 20 compatible compiler installed on your machine to build the C++ code.

 All the instructions below assume that you are in the `tools/wasm` directory.